Gordon999/PiVideoer2/README.md

 for arducam cameras follow their installation instructions eg. https://docs.arducam.com/Raspberry-Pi-Camera/Native-camera/64MP-Hawkeye/

-the waveshare imx290-83 can be switched connected to gpio26, pin 37.
+The waveshare imx290-83 IR filter can be switched (camera 1 connected to gpio26,pin37, camera2 connected to gpio19,pin35) based on sunrise/sunset or set times.
+IR light can be controlled by gpio13,pin33 (interface required).

+On a Pi5 allows switching of cameras based on sunrise/sunset or set times.

 It will capture videos at 25fps at 1920 x 1080, or on a GS camera 1456 x 1088.